MervCodes

 RUN apt-get clean && rm -rf /var/lib/apt/lists/*

-# Good: single layer, cache is removed before the layer is committed
+# Good: single layer, cleanup before commit

 RUN apt-get update && \